QuantEcon/lecture-jax/_sources/cake_eating_numerical.md

 Please refer that lecture for all background and notation.

-In addition to what's in Anaconda, this lecture will need the following libraries:
+In addition to JAX and Anaconda, this lecture will need the following libraries:

 ```{code-cell} ipython3
 :tags: [hide-output]